finbox-in/finbox-in.github.io/docs/device-connect/android.md

 </template>
 </CodeSwitcher>

-## Cancel Periodic Syncing
+## Cancel Periodic Sync

-If you have already set up the sync for the user data, you can cancel it any time by the following code:
+If you have already set up the sync for the user, cancel the syncs using `stopPeriodicSync` method.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>